icicle4/TranSTAM/ReadMe.md

 3. Download data we provide and put the data under path /root/transstam/data

  - Url: https://pan.baidu.com/s/1Q8Q6m6PnJhqEjMvU473hhA Code: u684
+ - if you just want to inference the test dataset, only need to download data/model_weights and data/TMOH_17_pbs_pca

 4. Prepare data for train and ablation study [optional]
 ```shell